-I really wanted to like more fermented foods, but when I tried a couple recipes from Nourishing Traditions I just didn’t care for them.
+I really wanted to like more fermented foods, and fermented vegetables, but when I tried a couple recipes from Nourishing Traditions I just didn’t care for them.
 One was the pineapple compote and the other was fermented salsa.
-They both tasted like beer and I plain don’t want my fruit or my salsa to taste like beer.
+They both tasted like beer and I just don’t want my fruit or my salsa to taste like beer.
 Thankfully I didn’t give up forever.
 I tried Homemade Nourishing Traditions Sauerkraut last summer and it turned out really good!
 Next I made fermented cranberry relish – yum!
 (Remember these are condiments and not side-dishes, so you only need a little bit with meals to help with digestion and add beneficial healing bacteria to promote gut health and a strong immune system!)

 - 4 cups grated carrots (My Bosch made this go fast.)